Path Dependence under Adaptive AI Delegation: Proofs from Section

 \subsection{Proof of Theorem \ref{thm:saddle}: two basins divided by saddle point}

-\begin{theorem}[\bf{Restatement of Theorem \ref{thm:saddle}}] Let $\theta_a, \kappa, \Delta$ be the parameters of ODE \eqref{eq:ODE_simplifed}.
-Let $(p^\dagger, \theta^\dagger)$ be the interior saddle point guaranteed by Theorem \ref{thm:convergence}.
-There exists a monotonically increasing differentiable function $\psi:(0,1)\to(0,1)$ that extends continuously to $[0,1]$ with $\psi(0)=0$ and $\psi(1)=1$, whose graph coincides with the one-dimensional stable manifold of $(\theta^\dagger,p^\dagger)$ within $(0,1)^2$.
-The curve $p = \psi(\theta)$ partitions the state space $[0,1]^2$ into two distinct basins of attraction: \begin{itemize} \item For any initial state with $p_0 > \psi(\theta_0)$ (higher delegation), the learner converges to the low-skill equilibrium $(0,1)$. \item For any initial state with $p_0 < \psi(\theta_0)$ (lower delegation), the learner converges to the high-skill equilibrium $(1,0)$. \end{itemize} \end{theorem}
+\begin{theorem}[\bf{Restatement of Theorem \ref{thm:saddle}}] Let $\theta_a, \kappa, \Delta$ be the parameters of ODE \eqref{eq:ODE_simplified}.
+Let $(\theta^\dagger,p^\dagger)$ be the interior saddle point guaranteed by Theorem \ref{thm:convergence}.
+There exists a nondecreasing differentiable function $\psi:(0,1)\to(0,1)$ that extends continuously to $[0,1]$ with $\psi(0)=0$ and $\psi(1)=1$, whose graph coincides with the one-dimensional stable manifold of $(\theta^\dagger,p^\dagger)$ within $(0,1)^2$.
+The curve $p = \psi(\theta)$ partitions the state space $[0,1]^2$ into two distinct basins of attraction: \begin{itemize}[leftmargin=*, itemsep=1pt, topsep=2pt, parsep=0pt] \item For any initial state with $p_0 > \psi(\theta_0)$ (higher delegation), the learner converges to the low-skill equilibrium $(0,1)$. \item For any initial state with $p_0 < \psi(\theta_0)$ (lower delegation), the learner converges to the high-skill equilibrium $(1,0)$. \end{itemize} \end{theorem}

-\begin{proof} The proof proceeds in two steps: first, we establish the existence of the separatrix $\psi$ using the local geometry of the saddle point; second, we use the monotonicity property (Lemma~\ref{lm:coupling}) to characterize the global basins of attraction defined by this curve.
+For preparation, we give the following lemma that characterizes a monotone coupling between skill gap and delegation.

+\begin{lemma}[\bf{Monotone coupling between skill gap and delegation}] Let $x=1-\theta$ denote the skill gap.
+For fixed $\kappa,\Delta>0$, the system in variables $(x,p)$ is cooperative: